5ecompendium/bestiary/_creatures/diviner.md

 Cantrips (at will): fire bolt, light, mage hand, message, true strike

-1st level (4 slots): detect magic*, feather fall, mage armor
+1st level (4 slots): detect magic/*, feather fall, mage armor

-2nd level (3 slots): detect thoughts*, locate object*, scorching ray
+2nd level (3 slots): detect thoughts/*, locate object/*, scorching ray

-3rd level (3 slots): clairvoyance*, fly, fireball
+3rd level (3 slots): clairvoyance/*, fly, fireball

-4th level (3 slots): arcane eye*, ice storm, stoneskin
+4th level (3 slots): arcane eye/*, ice storm, stoneskin

-5th level (2 slots): Rary's telepathic bond*, seeming*
+5th level (2 slots): Rary's telepathic bond/*, seeming/*

-6th level (1 slot): mass suggestion, true seeing*
+6th level (1 slot): mass suggestion, true seeing/*

 7th level (1 slot): delayed blast fireball, teleport

 8th level (1 slot): maze

-* Divination spell of 1st level or higher
+*Divination spell of 1st level or higher

 ***Portent (Recharges after the Diviner Casts a Divination Spell of 1st Level or Higher).*** When the diviner or a creature it can see makes an attack roll, a saving throw, or an ability check, the diviner can roll a d20 and choose to use this roll in place of the attack roll, saving throw, or ability check.